Davidslv/davidslv.github.com/_posts/2025-11-16-event-driven-architecture.md

 5. **Performance matters**: Async storage prevents blocking
 6. **Consistency is key**: Consistent event types make analysis easier

-## Further Reading

-- [Seeding for Reproducibility: Debugging Procedural Generation](./03-seeding-for-reproducibility.md) - Combining seeds with events for debugging
-- [Testing Procedural Generation: How to Test Randomness](./09-testing-procedural-generation.md) - Using events for testing

 ## Conclusion

 Event-driven architecture is a game-changer for debugging.
 By decoupling systems, providing comprehensive logging, and enabling visualization, events transform game development from frustrating guesswork into systematic analysis.